matter-labs/zksync-web-era-docs/docs/dev/fundamentals/interacting.md

 # Interact with zkSync Era

-zkSync Era is currently is on the fair alpha onboarding stage, which involves opening our mainnet to certain teams to build and and make transactions on mainnet.
+zkSync Era is currently on the fair alpha onboarding stage, which involves opening our mainnet to certain teams to build and and make transactions on mainnet.

 ## Do I need experience with zkSync Lite?